giellalt/lang-ipk/ipk.md

 * * *
 <small>This (part of) documentation was generated from [../src/fst/stems/verbs.lexc](http://github.com/giellalt/lang-ipk/blob/main/../src/fst/stems/verbs.lexc)</small>
-# Determiners
+# Nouminal roots

+stems according to Edna MacLean

+## Proper nouns, pronouns and particles

+These lexica are stored here for convenience at the moment.
+They should be moved to separate files when the project is scaled up to full size.

+LEXICON prop

+LEXICON pron

+LEXICON part

+## The noun lexicon

+Tronds additions marked !tt, remove !tt tag when the contlex is checked.

-LEXICON detna
+LEXICON Nouns

-LEXICON detnja for *na* +Det+Sg

-LEXICON detobl for the oblique forms
+Numerals

-LEXICON Determiners here comes the list
+the alphabetic list

+Added from dictionary

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/determiners.lexc](http://github.com/giellalt/lang-ipk/blob/main/../src/fst/stems/determiners.lexc)</small>
+<small>This (part of) documentation was generated from [../src/fst/stems/nouns.lexc](http://github.com/giellalt/lang-ipk/blob/main/../src/fst/stems/nouns.lexc)</small>

-The philosophy behind this is that we need only one derivational section: verb iv or tv -> DER -> infl iv or tv -> f lexicon
-The f lexicon then deletes iv+tv and tv+iv combinations, and leaves only iv+ív and tv+tv
+# Abbreviations

+Nothing done.

+LEXICON abbr goes to #.
 * * *
-<small>This (part of) documentation was generated from [../src/fst/clitics.lexc](http://github.com/giellalt/lang-ipk/blob/main/../src/fst/clitics.lexc)</small>
-# Symbol affixes

-* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-ipk/blob/main/../src/fst/affixes/symbols.lexc)</small>

-* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/verbs.lexc](http://github.com/giellalt/lang-ipk/blob/main/../src/fst/affixes/verbs.lexc)</small>
+<small>This (part of) documentation was generated from [../src/fst/stems/abbreviations.lexc](http://github.com/giellalt/lang-ipk/blob/main/../src/fst/stems/abbreviations.lexc)</small>
 # Multichar\_Symbols and *Root* lexicon for Iñupiaq

 ## Multichar\_Symbols